nicolasdanelon/UnofficialDocs/source/getting_started/install.rst

 They are updated more often than stable releases.

 **Dev builds** are available for everyone.
 On average, they're released twice a month.
-While not yet quite ready for everyday use, they showcase new features in a mostly unbroken fashion.
+While not yet ready for everyday use, they showcase new features in a mostly unbroken fashion.

 Finally, **nightly builds** are the bleeding edge, with frequent updates and also frequent problems of various degrees of severity.
 They are fun to try